||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 The rest of her sentence was lost as Xuthus, a tall handsome youth who annoyingly excelled at just about everything at school, shoved his way through the doorway like a grizzly bear with a headache.
 His bronzed youthful features were creased in annoyance.

-"Who's been in my room?" he cried.
+“Who’s been in my room?” he complained.

 Hestia blushed, as she always did in his presence.
 Like most fifteen-year-old girls at school, Hestia had a secret crush on Xuthus and had done ever since she had started at the academy in their home city of Bradbury Heights.
-Despite them both being in the same class, she knew Xuthus would never have acknowledged her presence if their parents had not been such good friends.
+Despite them both being in the same class, she knew Xuthus would never have acknowledged her presence if their parents had not been good friends.
 Their respective fathers had known each other since college in Berkeley, California and now both worked at the same pharmaceutical laboratory on Ascension, alongside all the other bronzed, happy and extremely wealthy people of Bradbury Heights.
-Hestia herself was a pale, stocky girl who for years was resigned to fading into the background whenever she was with people like Xuthus and blond pretty Maia, but her confidence was growing.
+Hestia herself was a pale, stocky girl who for years was resigned to fading into the background whenever she was with people like Xuthus and pretty blond Maia, but her confidence was growing.
 Her parents had finally allowed her to have bioelectric fibre-optic extensions woven into her hair and her own mousy tresses were currently streaked with red, not that anyone noticed.